Andersgoliversen/ago-wp-theme/README.md

 ## About this repository

 This project focuses on performance and simplicity.
-While it is tailored for andersgoliversen.com, other developers can explore the source to replicate aspects such as Tailwind integration, lazy-loaded images, and modern image formats.
+While it is tailored for andersgoliversen.com, other developers can explore the source to replicate aspects such as Tailwind integration, lazy-loaded images, and animated images/links/icons.